open/close all folders

 Anime and Manga

-- Dragon Ball: One of the best demonstrations of how it works was when Gohan was blackmailed by Videl to teach her how to fly.
+- Dragon Ball Z: Pretty much every being in existence who knows how to fight.
+You can do anything from fly, fire Ki Attacks, clone yourself, teleport, read minds, and endless other examples.
+One of the best demonstrations of how it works was when Gohan was blackmailed by Videl to teach her how to fly.
 Trying to break it down for her, he found that she was able to learn to harness her own ki relatively quickly because of her own martial arts training.

-- One of the many ways chakra can be used in Naruto is to increase character's already considerable physical abilities like the chakra gates or the Akimichi clan's body expansion techniques.
+- One of the many ways chakra can be used is to increase a being's already considerable physical abilities like the chakra gates or the Akimichi clan's body expansion techniques.

 - Saint Seiya.
-Train hard, and you too can reverse a waterfall by kicking it.
+Train hard, and you too can reverse a waterfall simply by kicking it, 'cuz screw physics completely.

 - Ku Fei of Mahou Sensei Negima! is capable of killing demons barehanded.